villflakken/gravipy/README.md

     * command line variables for the INDRA parameters.
     * config file initialization containing INDRA parameter variables (called `read_cfg`).
       * ...with a corresponding program to restore a "default parameter" config file (called `restore_default_cfg.py`).
-    * user input INDRA parameters through a call function.
+    * user input INDRA parameters through class' call function.
+    * user input INDRA parameters through and outside function which initializes the class system for the user.
     At the time this script contained all these functions at the same time, it was well over 1k lines, and desperately needed tidying up...
 O.O
   * `read_procedures.py` outlines each data type's reading's program flow.
   * `read_misctools.py` contains miscellaneous tools; tools that would help the scripts function as intended - in most cases simply used as a a script in which to put smaller functions, thus increasing the programmer's ability to read the main program flow.